 Size and fit are critical with MMA gloves.
 They provide much less protection, and the wrong size means you have injured hands.
 With MMA gloves, the size is determined by the circumference of the hand.

-Each brand has a size-chart you should follow and choose the size for your hand.
-The MMA glove should be tight but not to the point where it prevents blood flow or stops the fingers from flexing.
+Each brand has a size chart you should follow and choose the right size.
+MMA gloves should be tight but not to the point where they prevent blood flow or stop the fingers from flexing.

 Protection

-MMA gloves are not nearly as protective as boxing gloves, but still, the models are quite different.
+MMA gloves are less protective than boxing gloves, but some models offer more than others.
 Pro-style MMA gloves have an open palm and nothing on the thumb.
-They are 4 oz and offer the least protection to the hand and the opponent.
+They are 4 oz and provide the least protection to the hand and the opponent.

-Most training gloves are still around 4 oz but also have some protection on the thumb.
-Sparring and hybrid MMA gloves are a lot thicker and weigh 7 oz.
-With them, you get protection for the knuckles, the top of the hand, and the wrist to shield the hand when blocking.
+Most training gloves are around 4 oz but also have some protection on the thumb.
+Sparring and hybrid MMA gloves are thicker and weigh 7 oz or more.
+With them, you get additional protection for the knuckles, the top of the hand, and the wrist.

 Wrist Support

 There are no lace-up MMA gloves, only Velcro straps.
-But the smaller weight and size of MMA gloves means they are easier to strap, and pretty much every brand on this list offers adequate wrist stabilization.
+MMA gloves' smaller weight and size means they are easier to strap, and almost every brand on this list offers adequate wrist stabilization.

 Material

-Like boxing gloves, genuine leather is king for its durability, look, and feel and lessens the holding of odors.
-But synthetic leather substitutes are also very good and high quality.
+Like boxing gloves, genuine leather is always the best option, thanks to its durability, look, and feel.
+Synthetic leather substitutes are also good and offer almost the same qualities as the real thing.

 Most brands do not offer real leather options, only premium ones.
 MMA gloves generally get less punishment in the gym, and a good quality synthetic leather glove will last a while.